 REL 374 Classical Hindu Mythology (3) Study of major myths of Epic Sanskrit literature, primarily with focus of the Ramayana and Mahabharata.
 Literary sources will be tapped for appreciating myths and epics, especially with reference to dharma, karma, ways of life.
 Sophomore standing or consent.
 (Spring only) (Cross-listed as IP 374)

 REL 383 Mysticism East and West (3) Mystic traditions of the West from desert monasticism to Renaissance mystics compared with those of South and East Asia.
 Pre: one of 150, 202, 203, 204; or consent.
 DH

-REL 390 Hawaiian Gods: Pele, Kamapua'a (3) The traditions and practices related to two major indigenous gods will be studied by the interpretation and analysis of primary texts.
+REL 390 Hawaiian Gods (3) The traditions and practices related to one or more major indigenous gods, or class of gods, will be studied by the interpretation and analysis of primary texts.
+Repeatable one time.
 Pre: 205 or consent.
 DH

 REL 394 On Death and Dying (3) Aspects of death and dying; relation to our culture and society, to understanding of each other and of ourselves.
 Pre: 150 or 151 or consent.
 DH